 That path forward now depends on the intoxicating hemp-derived marketplace.

-Let us be clear: THC derivative products—produced legally from
+Let us be clear: Hemp-derived THC products—produced legally from

 non-intoxicating hemp—have created real demand for our crop.
 Finished goods like beverages and other consumer products are fueling this growth, and farmers are finally seeing the promise of hemp becoming a reality.
 Eliminating these products through overly broad federal language would devastate this momentum, wipe out our contracts, and close off the future we’ve spent years building.

-This is not just about intoxicating products.
+This is not just about hemp-derived products that may have psychoactive effects.
 It’s about the entire ecosystem.
 When demand for cannabinoids declines, our options shrink.
 And the idea that this market can be banned because of trace levels of THC in legal hemp material is scientifically and economically misguided.

 We are not asking for a free pass—we are asking for smart regulation.
-Like alcohol, intoxicating hemp products can and should be regulated with clear rules: age-gating, labeling standards, potency limits, and safety testing.
+Like alcohol, hemp products can and should be regulated with clear rules: age-gating, labeling standards, potency limits, and safety testing.
 (STATE DEPENDENT) has already implemented a framework that balances consumer protection with economic opportunity.
 Congress should learn from that—not shut the market down entirely.

 Section 759 would throw all of this away—hurting farms, limiting consumer access, and reopening the door to black-market products.
 We urge you to remove this language from the final bill and support a future where hemp is regulated sensibly, not banned blindly.